Crowmoore/WPF-Backlog/README.md

 ## Review

 I'm fairly pleased of how the program ended up.
 Everything works as it should and during the last tests I was unable to get the program to crash, so that's good.
 There's a lot of room for improvement on the UI side but since I'm not a graphical designer, meh.
-Overall good stuff and I would rate the program 4/5.
+Overall good stuff and I would rate the program 4/5 on an amateur scale.